NicWayand/ESIO/README.md

   - Evaluating model forecasts against observations
   - Creating maps and timeseries plots for website

-- /scripts/ contains a collectoin of bash shell and python scripts for:
+- /scripts/ contains a collection of bash shell and python scripts for:
   - Downloading observations
   - Downloading sea ice model forecasts.